hackforla/CivicTechJobs/mkdocs/docs/developer/frontend.md

 ## Summary

-**Frontend Tech Stack**: React, Babel, webpack, Jest, React Testing Library, HTML, SCSS, JS
+**Frontend Tech Stack**: React, Babel, webpack, Jest, React Testing Library, HTML, SCSS, JS, TailwindCSS

 The over ninety percent of our frontend architecture is housed in our `frontend/` directory.
 This directory is a [Django app](https://docs.djangoproject.com/en/3.2/intro/tutorial01/), which is a set of files that can be ported to any Django-based application.